Specialist Vein Health (SVH)

 For GPs and referrers:

-We are pleased to announce the collaboration of our vascular surgical services, through Specialist Vein Health at Wakefield Specialist Medical Centre.
+We are pleased to announce the collaboration of our vascular surgical services, through Specialist Vein Health at both 325 Willis St and Wakefield Hospital.
 Specialist Vein Health offers a balanced and comprehensive service of open and minimally invasive vascular surgery for all arterial and venous conditions.
 We also offer a specialist vascular ultrasound service.
 Patients have access to endovenous ablation treatment as a day procedure, using the most up to date technology.

 When you come to your appointment, your surgeon will ask questions about your condition and examine you to try to determine or confirm the diagnosis.
 This process may also require a number of tests (e.g. blood tests, x-rays, scans).
 Sometimes this can all be done during one visit, but for some conditions this may require follow-up appointments.
 Occasionally some tests are arranged even before your appointment to try and speed up the process.